-In the first example above, each port voltage is measured with respect to its own 'reference' terminal.
+In the example Fig.1 (a) above, each port voltage is measured with respect to its own 'reference' terminal.
 Same can be said about incident/reflected wave in case of S-parameters.
 The excitation to each port is applied in the same way.
-In the second case, all ports have the same common reference.
+In the case (b), all ports have the same common reference.
 All measurements 'across' are made relative to this reference.

-For a given number of terminals, T, maximum T-1 independent voltages and T-1 number of independent currents can be defined.
-In case 2, with 5 terminals and 4 ports, we have the largest possible number of independent variables and also relations between them.
-The case P=T-1 produces 'fully defined' model.
+For a given number of terminals, T, maximum T-I independent voltages and T-I number of independent currents can be defined.
+In case (b), with 5 terminals and 4 ports, we have the largest possible number of independent variables and also relations between them.
+The case P=T-I produces 'fully defined' model.
 With its PxP parameter matrix, we can use this subcircuit in any configuration, with no limitation on the topology for external circuitry.

-In case 1, we create 4x4 matrix to describe 8-terminal subcircuit, hence, it is not 'fully' defined.
+In case (a), we create 4x4 matrix to describe 8-terminal subcircuit, hence, it is not 'fully' defined.
 This case exemplifies the largest uncertainty: P = T/2.

-'Fully defined' are only models with all ports having common reference.

-Between two extremes (no common reference and a single common reference) there could be intermediate cases when one group of ports has its own common reference, while other group(s) have another reference.
+'Fully defined' are only models that create T-1 independent relations for T-terminal model.
+In particular, fully defined is the model with all ports having common reference, or the model whose matrix can be formed from the former by row and column permutations.
+Inversely, if we have T-1 independent relations for T-terminal model, it can always be transformed into the model with all ports having the common reference.
+Between two extremes (no common reference and a single common reference) there are intermediate cases when one group of ports has its own common reference, while other group(s) have another reference.